Hay on a Dairy Farm

 AYRSHIRE

-champion Ayrshire cow early 1900s
+Champion Ayrshire cow early 1900s

 The Ayrshire is one of the principal breeds of dairy cattle in America.